APRS Alternative Energy Experiments

 .00004 ounce of Mercury

-All of this pollution that I am responsible for is falling on the nearby Chesapeake Bay and watershed and my creek.
-Yet, I want to eliminate my contribution to this pollution by installing my 8 kW clean-solar system which will just about break even by producing my own annual 10 MWH's of clean-renewable-energy.
-So, at my own expense, I am offering to clean up the Bay by having solar panels on my pier, but am blocked by an outdated and short-sighted law of the Maryland Department of the Environment who are charged with protecting not just the water under my pier, but the air above and the soil beneath.
+My share of this coal-fired electricity pollution was falling on the nearby Chesapeake Bay and watershed.
+Even though I wanted to eliminate my contribution to this pollution by installing an 8 kW clean-solar system I was blocked by the outdated and short-sighted law of the Maryland Department of the Environment who are charged with protecting not just the water under my pier, but the air above and the soil beneath.

-More to follow as this proceeds.
-16 April 2010 Eric Hartley did an article in the Annapolis Capital Newspaper and Tim Wheeler of the Baltimore Sun did a nice story in the paper on this issue.
+On 16 April 2010 a reporter Eric Hartley did an article in the Annapolis Capital Newspaper and Tim Wheeler of the Baltimore Sun did a nice story in the paper on this issue.
 And also on his B'More green Blog.
-My email is bruninga -att- usna.edu. .
-What follows next is Plan-B, Solar panels in my yard...
+Despite the tremendous value and growth in solar in Maryland, apparently there was still zero progress by the Marynald MDE and MEA. .
+Simply moving them to my yard was not easy either!!!

-Plan-B Solar-in-Yard: 21 Dec 2010 - So, after 9 months and $2000 of fees, the MDE's denial of panels on piers still stands.
-So I designed the panels to sit on the only sunny part of my lawn down by the water....
-Don't be fooled by the winter image above.
-My roof is more than 50% shaded throughout all times of the day and most months of the year.
-So we submitted for a building permit in September 2010 only to be immediately DISAPPROVED!
+Plan-C Solar-in-Yard: 21 Dec 2010 - So, after 9 months and $2000 of fees, the MDE's denial of panels on piers still stood.
+So I designed the panels to sit on the only sunny part of my lawn down by the water as suggested by the Secretary of MDE... "on an upland alternative".
+(My roof is more than 50% shaded throughout all times of the day and most months of the year.)
+So we submitted a building permit application in September 2010 only to be immediately DISAPPROVED!
 Maryland does not allow anything to be built within 100' of the shoreline.
 So, with additional fees, I applied for a Variance.
 On 21 December 2010 I appeared before the Hearing Officer and presented my case.
 Here are some of the materials I used:

 .

-Environmental Benefits of Solar: The above two images show the pollution-elimmination impact of my solar project.
-Each 3'x5' panel eliminates about the same amount of pollutants in a year as about 8 mature trees remove in a year.
-This means my 42 panel array is equivalent to the environmental benefits of about 300 trees compared to coal.
+Environmental Benefits of Solar: The above two images show the pollution-elimination impact of my solar project.
+Each 3'x 5' panel eliminates about the same amount of pollutants in a year as about 8 mature trees remove in a year.
+This means a 42 panel array is equivalent to the environmental benefits of about 300 trees compared to coal.
 But even more telling is to look at not just the pollution impact of coal electricity, but also the sheer magnitude of environmental distruction.

 Unseen Impact of Coal Electricity: In the image to the far right are 4 tons of coal which is about the energy equivalent of the 10 MHhrs of energy our house requires per year.
 Not only do we energy-consuming-&-wasteful Americans not see this tonnage, we also do not see the 80 tons of trees, topsoil, habitat and dirt that has to be pushed off a mountain top in West Virginia and into the nearby valleys and streams just to get to that coal.
 This 80 tons of decimation of the environment PER YEAR for my one house is shown in the near image to the right which shows four 20 ton freight cars needed to move that debris.
 The next image below right is just one of the hundreds of mountains and habitat in West Virginia being destroyed for our coal energy addiction...
 Folks, this approach to our environment IS NOT SUSTAINABLE!

 Variance Issues: With the proponderance of benefits of my solar project in my front yard, the County did agree that the varance was appropriate, but with one big catch-22 provision.
-They requested that there be the standard mitigation for any variance in the 100' foot critical area buffer.
+They required the standard mitigation for any variance in the 100' foot critical area buffer.
 This means that the disturbance in the buffer area (690 square feet) must be offset with 3-to-1 or 2000 square feet of new trees.
-In otherwords, I can have the solar panels, but I have to plant so many trees in compensation that my lawn becomes a forest and we are back to square-ONE, that is, no solar access!
+In otherwords, I can have the solar panels in the sunny part of my yard, but I have to plant so many trees in compensation that my lawn becomes a forest and we are back to square-ONE, that is, no solar access!

 SOLAR PRIUS:

-My first alternative energy project was my Solar Plug-in Hybrid Electric Vehicle (PHEV) I built from a salvage Prius..
+My first alternative energy project was a Solar Plug-in Hybrid Electric Vehicle (PHEV) built from a salvage Prius..
 It had been totaled on the drivers side, but I just beat it out with a sledge hammer and coverd the bashed-in door with the white sign!
-This soon morphed into my Prius Field-Day Power project to combine high power solar, with thousands of watts of backup gasoline driven generator power in the Prius for providing emergency power for field operating events such as the annual Amateur Radio Field Day or Scouting events shown below.
+This soon morphed into a Prius Field-Day Power project to combine high power solar, with thousands of watts of backup engine driven generator power in the Prius for providing emergency power for field operating events such as the annual Amateur Radio Field Day or Scouting events shown below.

 . .